ben-p-commits/observ/README.md

 # 🥽 observ

-A handy CLI tool for watching folder structures and invoking scripts.
+A handy CLI tool for automatically invoking `publish run` when a static swift site's source changes.